boystrange/ProgramVerification/src/Chapter/Imp/VerificationConditions.lagda.md

 Then the pre-condition `P` in the conclusion is the invariant assertion of the command `WHILE b DO c` and it is the desired `wp (WHILE b DO c) Q` provided that `P s ∧ bval b s == false` implies `Q s` for all `s`.

-Now, a way out of the impasse in the inductive definition of `wp` in case of the `WHILE` command is to ask the user to provide herself an invariant `I` for each loop in her program, and then to verify that such `I`s are the correct choice by generating a formula expressing that they are actual invariants of the respective `WHILE` commands: these are the *verification conditions*.
+Now, a way out of the impasse in the inductive definition of `wp` in case of the `WHILE` command is to ask the user to provide herself an invariant `I` for each loop in her program, and then to verify that such `I`'s are the correct choice by generating a formula expressing that they are actual invariants of the respective `WHILE` commands: these are the *verification conditions*.

-We begin by defining the grammar of *annotated commands*, namely IMP commands where each `WHILE` command carries its (candidate) invariant assertion.
+We begin by defining the grammar of *annotated commands*, namely IMP commands where each `WHILE` command carries a (candidate) invariant assertion.

 ```
 data Acom : Set₁ where